-Marriage & Family Studies (BS)
+Marriage & Family Studies

 The Bachelor of Science Degree in Marriage and Family Studies prepares students to understand the dynamics of healthy and strong families and to work in a wide range of human service professions, especially those servicing children and families.
 The major has a strong applied focus, with students completing a practicum where they develop and implement a family life education program and by completing an internship.
 The Department of Labor listed the job outlook within the social and human services as growing faster than average, however many of these jobs are entry-level positions.
 Those seeking a career within this discipline are advised to obtain at least a Master's degree.
 For information on jobs that an individual would be prepared for after completing this major see Career opportunities.
 The Major contains 3 different emphases.

 Focus of electives is more towards a career in practice (therapy, social work, etc.) Requirements 2016-2017 PDF Download

-Home and Family Living
+Home & Family Living

-Family Advocacy and Policy
+Family Advocacy & Policy

 *The four emphases do not have many differences in their core classes.
 The biggest difference between the emphases relate to the elective courses as indicated above.